Tiling in some nonpositively curved groups: Introduction

 Chou and Weiss independently introduced monotileability with a view towards applications to ergodic theory, via Rohklin sets in amenable groups.
 In previous literature, the terms \emph{monotileable}, \emph{MT}, and \emph{Property (P)} have variously been used to refer to the same property.
-Chou showed that being monotileable is preserved under extensions, directed unions, being residually monotileable, and under free products \cite{Chou}.
-Moreover, the class of monotileable groups straightforwardly includes finite groups and countable abelian groups.
-It follows that elementary amenable groups are monotileable.
-It remains open whether all countable amenable groups are monotileable.
+Chou showed that being monotileable is preserved under extensions, directed unions, being fully residually monotileable, and under free products \cite{Chou}.
+Moreover, the class of monotileable groups straightforwardly includes finite groups and free abelian groups.
+It follows that elementary amenable groups are monotileable, while it remains open whether all amenable groups are monotileable.
+Note that since monotileability is closed under directed unions, the above question reduces to the class of finitely generated groups.

 In \cite{Seward_PT}, Seward explores various related tiling properties of groups, including the so-called `CCC' property (standing for ``coherent, centered, cofinal''), which is a stronger, uniform version of being monotileable.
-Gao, Jackson, and Seward show that many classes of groups are CCC, including countable free products of countable groups \cite[Theorem 4.5.7]{Gao_Jackson_Seward}.
-Whether all countable groups have the CCC property also remains open.
+Gao, Jackson, and Seward show that many classes of groups are CCC, including non-trivial countable free products of countable groups \cite[Theorem 4.5.7]{Gao_Jackson_Seward}.
+Whether all groups have the CCC property also remains open.
 We would also like to mention a result of Akhmedov and Fulghesu that any subset of a free group that is connected with respect to the standard generating set forms a tile \cite[Proposition 5.1]{Akhemdoc_Fulghesu}.

 A finitely generated group is called \emph{word-hyperbolic} if it admits a proper cocompact action on a proper hyperbolic metric space (see Section~\ref{sec:prelims} for definitions).
 Word-hyperbolic groups were introduced by Gromov in his seminal essay \cite{Gromov_hyperbolic}, unifying geometric and combinatorial methods in group theory; fundamental groups of closed hyperbolic manifolds and small cancellation quotients of free groups are archetypal examples.
 In a recent paper \cite{akhmedov2023big}, Akhmedov proved the following.